I’m a sophomore undergraduate student majoring in Computer Science at Shanghai Jiao Tong University, and I’ll graduate in 2022.

 💎 A Lisp interpreter in RubyView on GitHub

 🔢 MNIST training of minimal dependency implemented in Rust.
 Trained with fully-connected layers.View on GitHub

-I’m also capable of using web-based tools to visualize data and create user-friendly UI.
+I’m also capable of using web-based and GUI tools to visualize data and create user-friendly UI.

 🌈 BlueSense is a low-cost IoT platform for collecting and visualizing environment data.
 It has been collecting climate data in Shanghai for over 2 years.